waelbeso/test-backend/README.md

-# Wiredcraft Back-end Developer Coding Test
+# Back-end for Wiredcraft Developer Coding Test

-Make sure you read **all** of this document carefully, and follow the guidelines in it.
+Using django and django rest framework, bullid model for user & addresses. user authentication using django rest framework built in Token authentication middleware.

 ## Background

-Build a restful api that could `get/create/update/delete` user data from a persistence database
+Build a restful api for `get/create/update/delete` user data and Address from a sql-lit database

 ### User Model

 ```
 {
-  "id": "xxx",                  // user id(you can use uuid or the id provided by database, but need to be unique)
+  "id": "xxx",                  // user id(unique uuid)
-  "name": "test",               // user name
+  "namename": "test",           // user name
   "dob": "",                    // date of birth
-  "address": "",                // user address
   "description": "",            // user description
-  "created_at": ""              // user created date
+  "created_at": ""              // user created date (warp user date_joined to created_at as a property)
+  "address": {                  // user address (one to many relation to Address Model )
+  "id": "xxx",
+  "name": "",
+  "country": "",
+  "province": "",
+  "city": "",
+  "zip_code": "",
+  "address": ""
+  },
 }
 ```